vikramkumarsingh-0/SignLanguageDetection/README.md

 •	Recent advancements in deep learning for gesture recognition<br>
 •	Comparative analysis of various approaches and their effectiveness<br>

-3. Proposed Solution
+3. Proposed Solution<br>
 Our solution leverages computer vision and machine learning to detect and interpret sign language gestures.
 The system captures real-time video inputs using cameras, processes the images using a trained neural network, and translates the gestures into text or speech.
-The key components of the solution include:
+The key components of the solution include: <br>
-•	Gesture recognition algorithm
+•	Gesture recognition algorithm.<br>
-•	User interface for interaction
+•	User interface for interaction.<br>
-•	Learning module for educational purposes
+•	Learning module for educational purposes.<br>

 4.Requirements